Juniper/contrail-specs/R1908/bgp_4byte_as.md

 ```

 ## 4.1 Interaction between NEW BGP Speakers
-A BGP speaker that supports four-octet AS numbers SHALL advertise
+A BGP speaker that supports four-octet AS numbers will advertise
 this to its peers using BGP Capabilities Advertisements.
 The AS
 number of the BGP speaker MUST be carried in the Capability Value
 field of the "AS4Support capability".

-When a NEW BGP speaker processes an OPEN message from another NEW BGP
+When a new BGP speaker processes an OPEN message from another new BGP
-speaker, it MUST use the AS number encoded in the Capability Value
+speaker, it must use the AS number encoded in the Capability Value
 field of the "AS4Support capability" in lieu of the "My Autonomous
 System" field of the OPEN message.

 A BGP speaker that advertises such a capability to a particular peer,
 and receives from that peer the advertisement of such a capability,
-MUST encode AS numbers as four-octet entities in both the AS_PATH
+must encode AS numbers as four-octet entities in both the AS_PATH
-attribute in the updates it sends to the peer and MUST assume that this
+attribute in the updates it sends to the peer and must assume that this
 attribute in the updates received from the peer encode AS numbers as
 four-octet entities.

-The new attribute, AS4_PATH, MUST NOT be carried in an UPDATE message
+The new attribute, AS4_PATH, must not be carried in an UPDATE message
 between NEW BGP speakers.
 A NEW BGP speaker that receives the AS4_PATH
 attribute in an UPDATE message from another NEW BGP speaker MUST discard the
 path attribute and continue processing the UPDATE message.